ChilloutCharles/BrainFlowsIntoVRChat/README.md

 ## Debugging
 To make it easier to debug, add `--debug` launch argument.
 This will enable the console to display debug messages for all OSC messages sent as well as make the parameter names shorter so that they are readable on VRChat's OSC debug panel as well as any other OSC displays.

+## Using Old Parameter Scheme
+We recommend updating to this schema.
+However, if your assets are still using the old parameter scheme, you can switch to them by adding the `--use-old-reporter` launch argument.

 ## Thanks